ea-tel/detel-book/_chapters/chapters/transversal/creating-oer-with-h5p.md

 While traditional “all rights reserved” copyright is automatic and restricts access, open licences allow the authors to concede specific permissions on how they want their property to be used.
 Although there are other open licences such as the Open Publication Licence and GNU Free Documentation Licence, the most frequently used licences are the Creative Commons (CC) {% cite Aaron %}, {% cite Wiley %}.

 CC licences offer a “some rights reserved” approach that grants the public permission to use the resources in a more flexible way, under a spectrum of concessions that answer the question of how these resources can be utilized {% cite Bissell %}.
-These licences consist of four components, Attribution (BY), Share Alike (SA), Non-commercial (NC), and No Derivatives Works (ND), and are defined as follows (Figure 1):
+These licences consist of four components, Attribution (BY), Share Alike (SA), Non-commercial (NC), and No Derivatives Works (ND), and are defined as follows (Figure 1) as taken from [the CC website](https://creativecommons.org/licences/?lang=en):

 <figure>
     <img src="https://user-images.githubusercontent.com/100372892/168425826-64025832-94a7-4ea8-a9a3-ec829c3d7d7f.JPG" alt="Internal Image"">
-    <figcaption>Figure 1 - Creative Commons components as documented on [the CC website](https://creativecommons.org/licences/?lang=en).</figcaption>
+    <figcaption>Figure 1 - Creative Commons components.</figcaption>
 </figure>

-When combined, these components can generate six different licence types, which are listed below from most to least permissive in Figure 2:
+When combined, these components can generate six different licence types, which are listed below from most to least permissive in Figure 2 taken from [the CC website](https://creativecommons.org/about/cclicences/):

 <figure>
     <img src="https://user-images.githubusercontent.com/100372892/168425870-76d3b602-a305-493f-9dfa-5498988c1147.JPG" alt="Internal Image"">
-    <figcaption>Figure 2 - Creative Commons licence types as documented on [the CC website](https://creativecommons.org/about/cclicences/).</figcaption>
+    <figcaption>Figure 2 - Creative Commons licence types.</figcaption>
 </figure>

 The less restrictive is the licence, the better it can benefit both the creators and the users {% cite Bissell %}.
 There is also the “no copyright reserved” option in the CC components, known as CC0, that “allows creators to give up their copyright and put their works into the worldwide public domain” as taken from [the CC website](https://creativecommons.org/licences/?lang=en).
 However, the most popular licences for OER encompass BY, BY-SA, and BY-NC-SA {% cite Wiley %}.
 As the NoDerivatives component does not permit individuals to make changes or adaptations to the resources, and revising and remixing are activities that belong to OER definition, the licences containing the NoDerivatives element are not included in the discussion of OER {% cite Wiley %}.